-This area develops a scholarly and/or performing emphasis in one of the DA degree emphasis areas: Music History and Literature, Composition, Music Performance, Conducting, Collaborative Piano, Jazz Studies, Music Education, Opera Theatre, Theory, Jazz Pedagogy, Piano Pedagogy, or related areas outside Music.
-It is expected that a creative project of some type will be undertaken as part of the secondary concentration.
-The concentration area and its courses are selected by the candidate with the approval of the program advisor and the advisor for the Secondary Area of Concentration.
+This area develops a scholarly and/or performing emphasis in an approved secondary area: Chamber Music, Collaborative Piano, Conducting, Jazz Composition, Jazz Pedagogy, Jazz Studies, Music Composition, Music Education, Music History and Literature, Music Performance, Music Theory, Opera Stage Direction, Piano Pedagogy, Vocal Pedagogy, or related areas outside Music with appropriate graduate-level coursework.
+In addition to coursework, students shall complete a research or creative project as part of the secondary emphasis.
+The secondary emphasis and its courses are selected by the candidate with the approval of the program advisor and a secondary emphasis advisor.